dwshadle/florence-price-catalog/_texts/price-goodbye_jinks.md

 ---
 ## Notes
 [^fn1]: Dunbar's original poem is called "The Delinquent."
-[^fn2]: This manuscript is bound in a collection called *Four Negro Songs* that also includes "Easy-goin'," "Summah Night," and "Dat's My Gal," and "Good-bye, Jinks."
+[^fn2]: This manuscript is bound in a collection called *Four Negro Songs* that also includes "Easy-goin'," "Summah Night," and "Dat's My Gal."